When to Travel to Seoul, South Korea: Seasonal & Monthly Weather Guide

 What to expect in summer

-Add to that big crowds, long line-ups, and higher accommodations prices.
-It’s easy to see why I’m steering you away from visiting in these dreadful months.
+Add to that big crowds, long line-ups, and higher accommodation prices, and it’s easy to see why I’d steer you away from visiting in these dreadful months.

 What to wear in summer

-Keep a travel umbrella and ultralight rain jacket handy in your travel daypack.
-It’s a must for dealing with the inevitable last-minute downpours.
+I’d also suggest keeping a travel umbrella and ultralight rain jacket handy to deal with the inevitable last-minute downpours.

 Sunset over Han River